 - The University Billing Office will direct Deposit your refund into your bank account, if you have set up direct deposit and meet all disbursement requirements.

 I don't want to take out all of the loans I was awarded.
 How do I cancel or reduce them?

-- To cancel or reduce loans, follow the directions on the Student Loan Confirmation page in MyUI.
+- To cancel or reduce loans, follow the directions on the Financial Aid To Do List page in MyUI.